Sarasota's Season of Sharing program pays some families' bills as they recover from hurricane season

 Programs like Season of Sharing can help fill the gaps or tie over households while they wait for assistance.

-“Providing stability when a family is in chaos is so important,” said Kirsten Russell, vice president of community impact at the Community Foundation of Sarasota, which sponsors the program.
+“Providing stability when a family is in chaos is so important,” said Kirsten Russell, vice president of community impact at the Community Foundation of Sarasota County, which sponsors the program.
 “When households rebound, communities rebound.”

 People in Sarasota, DeSoto, Manatee and Charlotte counties can apply to Season of Sharing by calling the 211 non-emergency helpline or contacting one of 100 nonprofits in the fund’s network.
 Case managers help them submit an application.
 If it’s approved, Season of Sharing pays the bill directly.